Miroslav Krleža: Biography

 After the establishment of the Nazi puppet Independent State of Croatia under Ante Pavelić, Krleža refused to join the Partisans headed by Tito.
-Following a brief period of social stigmatization after 1945 – during which he nevertheless became a very influential vice-president of the Yugoslav Academy of Science and Arts in Zagreb, while Croatia's principal state publishing house, Nakladni zavod Hrvatske, published his collected works – Krleža was eventually rehabilitated.
+Following a brief period of social stigmatization after 1945, he was eventually rehabilitated.
+In 1947, he became vice-president of the Yugoslav Academy of Science and Arts in Zagreb and, from 1958 to 1961, he was president of the Yugoslav Writers' Union.
+During this time, Croatia's principal state publishing house, Nakladni zavod Hrvatske, published his collected works.
 Supported by Tito, in 1950 Krleža founded the Yugoslav Institute for Lexicography, holding the position as its head until his death.
-The institute would be posthumously named after him, and is now called the Miroslav Krleža Institute of Lexicography.
+The institute would be posthumously named after him and is now called the Miroslav Krleža Institute of Lexicography.